Sharpening cuticle nippers

-When the tool starts operating smoothly, with all parts in place, you are good to go.
-When you turn the Dremel tool on and it still wobbles, turn it off, loosen the accessory and reset it.
+You are good to go when the tool starts operating smoothly, with all parts in place.
+When you turn the Dremel tool on and it still wobbles, loosen the accessory and reset it.
 Several attempts and trials are necessary as you are sure the Dremel tool is balanced.
 More comfort and control when operating the Dremel tool gives you better results.

 Dremel the blade part of the nippers

-No matter how sharp your blade is, you still have to re-sharpen it since it gets dull with time.
+No matter how sharp your blade is, you must re-sharpen it since it gets dull with time.
 However, improper sharpening ruins your set of nippers.
 If you do not have experience using the Dremel on your nippers, try sharpening lightly from the inside.

 Sharpening your nippers the wrong way will destroy your nippers.
 Filing the blade down too much keeps your blades uneven.
-Re-align the blades by filing across both blades at once, while the nippers are about 3/4 of an inch open.
+Re-align the blades by filing across both blades simultaneously while the nippers are about 3/4 of an inch open.

 Dremel the screw part of the nippers